EU-ECDC/hivPlatform/NOTES.md

 7. Implement unloading data
 8. Implement saving/loading state of the entire application
 9. Align styling of logs printed
 10. Check behaviour of the tool when run as installed package, not as loaded with `pkgload`.
+(DONE)
 11. Change deployment on ECDC server to use installed package, not code loaded with `pkgload`.
+(DONE)
 12. Create CLI example to showcase the tool when running from console.
 13. Fix github action in hivModelling repo.
 (DONE)
+14. Move package dependencies management from renv to pak (DONE)